Garry3Fingers/Rock-Paper-Scissors/README.md

 23.08.2022
 I've finished the program this evening.
 The hardest part is when you wrote the code and you don't know how to push last 10% without bugs.
 The articles about solving the problems was very helpful.
 The next step is to continue reading the curriculum to learn how make GUI.

+26.09.2022
+I'm starting creating UI to my game.

+Goals:
+- Create a three buttons for a player choice.
+- Somewhere on the screen the program must display a result of each round.
+- It also must display the running score and announce a winner of the game once one player reaches 5 points.

+Plan:
+- Create an html structure and css for UI.
+- Create a place for a block where with help of DOM the program will show a result of each round.
+- Create a place for a block where the program will display the running score.
+- Create a winner announcement.
+- Find a way for a winner declaration after one player reaches 5 points.
+- Refactoring old code along the way.